 The Ki-46 was a very useful tool in their military operations.
-Operating from bases in Timor in what had been the Dutch East Indies, the Ki-46 flew far over northern Australia, and operating from bases in Burma the Ki-46 was able to observe British naval activities in Ceylon, 1,600 kilometers (1,000 miles) distant.
+Operating from bases on the island of Timor -- now part of Indonesia, or at least half of it is -- the Ki-46 flew far over northern Australia, and operating from bases in Burma the Ki-46 was able to observe British naval activities in Ceylon, 1,600 kilometers (1,000 miles) distant.
 The IJA had shown unusual foresight in obtaining a specialized high-speed reconnaissance aircraft, and the Imperial Japanese Navy, which wasn't usually inclined to agree with the Imperial Japanese Army on the time of day, recognized the merit of the Ki-46 to the extent of obtaining a small number of the aircraft from the IJA.

 In the early stages of the war in the Pacific, the Allies were reduced to improvising vulnerable bombers and transports to the reconnaissance role.
 The Ki-46, in contrast, could operate with impunity, since it was faster than any fighters the Allies had in the region.
 Even when improved Allied fighters became available, the Ki-46 proved difficult to catch.
 The Allies quickly recognized the Ki-46 as an impressive aircraft.
 The Germans were interested enough the Ki-46 to consider obtaining a manufacturing license for it, but nothing came of the exercise.BACK_TO_TOP